 Background sound is also called white or pink noise.
 White noise is compared with the static of an electronic device.
 Pink noise is the sound of nature like a gentle rain or trickling waterfall.

-In either case, the mind becomes more relaxed and the body feels better.
+In either case, the mind becomes more relaxed, and the body feels better.
 We feel the tensions of the day ebbing away with sleep.
+Sleep Tip: Rather than trying to block noise with a sound machine, opt for our soothing sleep earbuds.
+They’ll provide a more efficient noise masking experience.

 To combat dryness, drinking water during the day keeps us hydrated.
 This helps promote normal bodily functions including swallowing and breathing.

 Humidifying the air helps, too.
-Bedroom humidifiers can be used to keep air moist, and is one example of home remedies for sleep apnea.
-Keep in mind that humidifiers should be clean to avoid sickness.
+Bedroom humidifiers can be used to keep air moist and are one example of home remedies for sleep apnea. *Keep in mind that humidifiers should be clean to avoid sickness.

 Cleanliness extends to other areas of the bedroom, too, including the bed and mattress that need to be clean and allergen-free.